 As part of Somerset Wildlife Trust, we aim to promote and support wildlife issues in the widest sense, from climate change to food production, bio-diversity on land and ocean through to local wildlife walks and talks.

-Our annual Wildlife Week is closely linked to the Routes to the River Tone project and a range of activities took place in June last year, following on from the very successful annual Somerfest.
+Our annual Wildlife Week is closely linked to the Routes to the River Tone project and a range of activities took place in June this year, following on from the very successful annual Somerfest.
 Over the next couple of years we will be working closely with other environmental groups in Taunton such as the Friends of Hamilton Park and a "Green Forum" has been established to bring together like-minded groups from across the town.
 This is particularly important with the award of "Garden Town" status to Taunton..

 One element of the Living Landscape project is Longrun Meadow.
 A number of organisations including Friends of Longrun, Somerset Wildlife Trust, Taunton Deane Borough Council and the Environment Agency have come together and are preparing a plan to manage and develop the area.
 More and more people are making use of this wonderful facility which is so close to the town centre.

 We are also provide support to local communities who wish to be involved in Neighbourhood Planning, a Government initiative aimed at making local communities feel that they have a greater say in the Planning process in their area.
 We hope that they will use the opportunity to make space for wildlife as well as address the issue of Sustainability.